Flying satellites in space might seem like a real stretch

 1999.

-Starshine Telemetry - Starshine 3 also has an amateur
+Project Starshine Telemetry - Starshine 3 also

-"Project Starshine telemetry data submitted by
+and disseminated "Project Starshine telemetry data

-on communicating with Starshine 3, see communication
+For details on communicating with Starshine 3, see communication

 system specs.